Wolfgang Petersen

-Wolfgang Petersen (14 March 1941 – 12 August 2022) was a German film director, screenwriter, and producer.
-He was nominated for two Academy Awards for the World War II submarine warfare film Das Boot (1981).
-His other films include The NeverEnding Story (1984), Enemy Mine (1985), In the Line of Fire (1993), Outbreak (1995), Air Force One (1997), The Perfect Storm (2000), Troy (2004), and Poseidon (2006).
+Wolfgang Petersen (14 March 1941 – 12 August 2022) was a German film and television director, screenwriter and producer.
+His international breakthrough was the 1981 war film Das Boot, which earned him Academy Award nominations for Best Director and Best Adapted Screenplay.
+He subsequently directed the blockbuster fantasy film The NeverEnding Story (1984), based on the 1979 novel of the same name.

+After moving to the United States in the mid-1980s, Petersen directed his first American production, the science-fiction film Enemy Mine (1985).
+He directed a variety of major studio productions through the mid-2000s, including In the Line of Fire (1993), Outbreak (1995), Air Force One (1997), The Perfect Storm (2000), Troy (2004) and Poseidon (2006).

+In addition to his Oscar nominations, Petersen won three Bambi Awards, a Bavarian Film Award and a German Film Award.
+He was also a founding member of the Deutsche Filmakademie.

 Early life

-Petersen was born on 14 March 1941 in Emden, the son of a naval officer.
+Petersen was born on 14 March 1941 in the northern harbour city, just a few miles from the Netherlands, Emden, the son of a naval officer.
 From 1953 to 1960, Petersen attended the Gelehrtenschule des Johanneums in Hamburg.

 He made his first films with an 8 mm camera while still at school.
 In the 1960s he was directing plays at Hamburg's Ernst Deutsch Theater.
 After studying theater in Berlin and Hamburg, Petersen attended the Film and Television Academy in Berlin (1966–1970).